 - Remove crust from oven and let cool.

-- While crust is cooling, prep all vegetables for the frittata.
+- While crust is cooling, prep all vegetables for the quiche.
 Measure out 2 cups of packed spinach, caramelize a large white onion, and chop a red pepper.
 Set aside.

-- Place 8 eggs and 1/4 cup of almond milk into a medium-size bowl and whisk.
+- Place 8 eggs and 1/4 cup of milk into a medium-size bowl and whisk.

 - Next, place caramelized onion, spinach, and red pepper on top of the sweet potato crust and pour egg mixture over the veggies.
 Use your hands or a spatula to make sure the veggies are submerged in the eggs.